davidmogar/cucco/README.rst

 .. image:: http://davidmogar.com/uploads/github/normalizr.png
-Python library for text normalization
+Normalizr is a Python library for text normalization that offer a bunch of actions to manipulate your text as much as your want.
+With normalizr you can replace symbols, puntuations marks, remove stop words and much more.

 .. image:: https://img.shields.io/pypi/v/normalizr.svg
    :target: https://pypi.python.org/pypi/normalizr